ParallelMaths/parallel/pages/8-01-wizard-of-oz.md

 ## 2. Wizard of Oz

 If you have watched “The Wizard of Oz”, then you might not have spotted the maths that appears towards the end of the film.
 The Scarecrow famously wants a brain, but the best that the Wizard of Oz can do is to give him a diploma.
 This does not give the Scarecrow any knowledge or intelligence, but it does give him confidence.

-List to the Scarecrow’s version of Pythagoras’s Theorem.
+Listen to the Scarecrow’s version of Pythagoras’s Theorem.

 @[youtube](2pWSwfVDiq8?rel=0)

-The Scarecrow recites an incorrect version of the Pythagorean Theorem: "The sum of the square roots of any two sides of an Isosceles triangle is equal to the square root of the remaining side.”
+The Scarecrow recites an incorrect version of the Pythagorean Theorem: "The sum of the square roots of any two sides of an isosceles triangle is equal to the square root of the remaining side.”

 ::: problem id=2_1 marks=1
 __2.1__ Instead of “square roots”, what should the Scarecrow have said?